the-teachingRSE-project/competencies/competencies.md

 quality research software, and therefore higher quality research.
 There is still a long way to go, but positive change is well underway.

-RSEs may work within one of the increasing number of research SE teams that have been set up at universities and research organisations over the past decade, or they may be embedded within a research team.
+RSEs may work within one of the increasing number of RSE teams that have been set up at universities and research organisations over the past decade, or they may be embedded within a research team.
 They may have a job title that officially recognises them as an RSE, or